julia-dizhak/god-frontend-code-test/README.md

 Present a latest and greatest recharge cars.

-Here is how the design look like for desktop and mobile (files are stored under `docs` folder)
+Here is how the design look like for desktop and mobile

 ### Desktop